How Do Solar Panels Work (Simple Explanation for Homeowners)

 Cleaning is essential

-Dust in Karachi (especially areas like Malir or Saddar) can reduce efficiency by 10–20% if not cleaned regularly.
+Dust in Karachi can reduce efficiency by 10–20% if not cleaned regularly.

 Pros and Trade-Offs